 Equally as impressive is the story of Amelia (Barraza), her nephew Santiago (García Bernal), and the young children of Richard and Susan.
-Unable to secure a sitter after Susan’s sister abruptly cancels on her, Santiago convinces Amelia to just bring the young children across the state line and into Mexico.
-She knows it isn’t right but ignores her intuition because, honestly, how often do you get to see your son get married.
+Unable to secure a sitter after Susan’s sister abruptly cancels on her, Santiago convinces Amelia to bring the young children across the state line and into Mexico.
+She knows it isn’t right but ignores her intuition because how often do you get to see your son marry?
 Amelia is a good woman.
 Santiago is a good man.
-And they have fun at the wedding in Tijuana and the children are safe.
+They have fun at the wedding in Tijuana, and the children are safe.
 But you know there is trouble when they approach the border late into the night after the wedding has ended.
 If things went super smoothly, we wouldn’t have much of a story.
-Instead, Santiago puts himself and the others at risk through his very decisive actions that you can decide if they are warranted or not on your own.
+Instead, Santiago puts himself and the others at risk through his decisive actions so that you can decide if they are warranted.
 But take nothing away from the acting.
 Barraza got an Oscar nomination over Blanchett for her role as the loving nanny who would never do anything to put the children she watches in danger but did just that when she sided against her better judgment.
 García Bernal would have been equally deserving of a nomination.

 I won’t get into the story that happens in America after the car is stopped at the border.
 Nor will I get into the story in Japan, which was just weird.
-Sure, there was a component of it that was needed to complete the story, but it was overly drawn out, boring, and, in the end, underwhelming and almost purposeless.
-We meet this character Chieko Wataya, played by Kikuchi Yuriko, who is deaf by nature and emotionally deprived by nurture.
-Yuriko earned her first and only Oscar nomination for this performance, but it just wasn’t a great story to me.
+Sure, a component was needed to complete the story, but it needed to be more drawn out, exciting, and, ultimately, underwhelming and almost purposeless.
+We meet the character Chieko Wataya (Kikuchi Yuriko), who is deaf by nature and emotionally deprived by nurture.
+Yuriko earned her first and only Oscar nomination for this performance, even though her story could have been better.
 Even its concluding arc did nothing to develop her character fully.

 I liked Babel a ton the first time I watched it.
 There is not a lot of action, and that is by intent.
-The focus is on the interconnecting stories and the depth of its characters.
-Not knowing how everything connected was what enticed me the most after that viewing.
-I watched it for the second time ever just a couple of months ago.
+The focus is on the interconnecting stories and the depth of their characters.
+Not knowing how everything connected enticed me the most after that viewing.
+I watched it for the second time just a couple of months ago.
 It was still great, but knowing the ending made the stories far less interesting (which makes perfect sense).
-It was still very good and held the test of time, but there were too many opportunities the second time around to spot plot holes and character inconsistencies.
-I still recommend everyone to see it, knowing quite well that there will be a certain percentage who will not like it at all.
-If you have seen it and are curious to see how it plays out on a repeat viewing, I will say that it is, cautiously, worth the watch.
-You will like the movie less and not appreciate it nearly as much as its initial viewing.
+It was still very good and held the test of time, but there were too many opportunities to spot plot holes and character inconsistencies the second time.
+I still recommend seeing it, even knowing quite well that a certain percentage will not like it at all.
+If you have seen it and are curious to see how it plays out on a repeat viewing, it is, cautiously, worth the watch.
 It’s a movie that is almost two and a half hours long and demands your full attention.
-If you can’t give it that commitment, it’s not going to do a thing for you.
+If you can’t give it that commitment, it won’t do anything for you.
 I was fortunate enough to see it in the theater before I was so easily distracted by outside interference as I am today.
 I’m a fan of Babel, and I think this is Iñárritu’s first great movie.
 He’s since won Best Director Oscars for Birdman and The Revenant.
 Between Babel and these two Oscar films was a “beautiful” little movie called Biutiful with Javier Bardem that is also worth the watch.
 1) The Revenant 2) Babel 3) Biutiful 4) Birdman.

 Plot 9/10